demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 8. Enter your tenant ID in the ***Token*** parameter field.
 9. Enter your redirect URI in the ***Redirect URI*** parameter field.

+#### Using National Cloud
+Some of the Cortex XSOAR-Microsoft integrations support the deployment of national clouds through the self-deployed authorization flow.
+For more information about Microsoft National Clouds, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/graph/deployments).
+ Currently, the following integration supports national clouds:
+ * O365 Outlook Mail (Using Graph API)

+In order to use a national cloud, change the *URL* parameter to the corresponding address of the national cloud you are using.
+For example, see [O365 Outlook Mail (Using Graph API) - National Clouds](https://xsoar.pan.dev/docs/reference/integrations/microsoft-graph-mail#using-national-cloud), for the supported cloud endpoints in this integration.

 ### Device Code Flow
 Some of the Cortex XSOAR-Microsoft integrations use the [device code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).